 The most important content marketing strategy today is arguably video, with Cisco forecasts predicting that video content will go from 64 percent (2014) to 80 percent (2019), which points towards the importance of video content being set to continue to expand rapidly.
-Don’t miss out, get ahead and clue up on how to utilize video marketing for one of its strongest uses; social media.
+Don’t miss out, get ahead and clue up on how to utilise video marketing for one of its strongest uses; social media.
 Have you ever considered using short video or clips of existing content to reach out via video functions on sites like Facebook, Instagram and Tumblr?
 If not, you probably should, as you could be missing out on a chance to gain a visibility and shares.

 Video on social media is hardly news, with social media experts everywhere having already established the importance of engaging video content.
 Social media is not a land where text dominates, with pictures and video ruling instead, to cater to the short bursts in which we use sites that are now flooded with content attempting to hold our dwindling attention spans.
 Whilst larger companies are already maximising the use of online video, those with a smaller reach are often still neglecting video content, overlooking the huge advantages it can bring to social media outreach and brand awareness in a more general sense.